sydneydenae/tenth/README.md

       2. Import *pageName* from *filePath*
       3. Write in the skeleton for an index export function
       4. Insert <pageName/> inside main tags
+      5. Make sure the output.css file is imported into the page
       ```
       import * as React from "react"
       import TestPage from "./testPage"
+      import "./output.css"

       // markup
       const IndexPage = () => {